How To Search For Theorems In Lean 4

 LeanSearch is the semantic search engine I use the most.
 Generally, LeanSearch just has a higher chance of returning what I'm searching for, on higher positions than Moogle would have it.

-Moogle neither open-sourced their implementation nor wrote a paper about it, but from what I understand what they are doing internally is they turn [Lean statement] into the embedding vector.
+Moogle neither open-sourced their implementation nor wrote a paper about it, but, from what I understand, what they are doing internally is they turn [Lean statement] into the embedding vector and that's it.
 LeanSearch published a paper, so we know it takes [Lean statement, docstring, related defitions, natural language version of this theorem generated using GPT-3], and turns that into the embedding vector.

-It's unclear whether that is the main reason behind LeanSearch showing a better performance.
+It's unclear whether that is the main reason behind LeanSearch showing a better performance - there is also a question of whether the theorem is present in the search engine at all.

 There were cases when I couldn't find a theorem in Moogle via the search query that's a direct copypaste of that theorem's name - it's possible that Moogle simply doesn't refresh their database frequently enough to keep up to date with the latest Mathlib.